Weight Training Tips

 2 - multiple effort power

-of multiple effort power: basketball player jumping block a shot then tunning and jumping for the rebound.
+An example of multiple effort power: basketball player jumping block a shot then tunning and jumping for the rebound.
 Single effort power example: powerlifter attempting a lift in competition.

 To train in the weight room for a single effort power event follow these guidelines: